An improved method to derive the kappa distribution in polytropic plasmas

-Space plasmas are always far from the thermal equilibrium.
+\textit{Introduction.} Space plasmas are always far from thermal equilibrium.
 As a result, such plasmas cannot be described by the Maxwellian distribution very well.
-A more suitable model is the kappa distribution which has been supported by a number of studies in various plasmas, such as solar wind \cite{Maksimovic1997,Leubner2004a,Zouganelis2008,Stverak2009,Pierrard2016}, solar corona \cite{Vocks2008,Cranmer2014}, planetary magnetosphere \cite{Collier1995,Mauk2004,Schippers2008,Dialynas2009}, etc. The kappa distribution has also been applied to analyze the physical properties of the plasmas with suprathermal particles \cite{Lazar2010,Tribeche2012,Du2013,Wang2017,Guo2019}.
-Nevertheless, the physical explanation of the generation of the kappa distribution is still under discussion.
-Hasegawa et al prove that the plasma in a suprathermal radiation field follows the kappa distribution \cite{Hasegawa1985}.
-Vocks and Mann show that the resonant wave-particle interaction with whistler waves leads to generation of the suprathermal particles \cite{Vocks2003}.
-This is also supported by another particle-in-cell simulation \cite{Tao2014}.
-Leubner \cite{Leubner2002,Leubner2004,Leubner2005} and Livadiotis \cite{Livadiotis2009} suggest that the kappa distribution can be explained by the nonextensive statistical mechanics proposed by Tsallis in 1988 \cite{Tsallis1988}.
+A more suitable model is the kappa distribution supported by several studies in various plasmas, such as solar wind, \cite{Maksimovic1997,Pierrard2016} solar corona, \cite{Vocks2008,Cranmer2014} and planetary magnetosphere. \cite{Dialynas2009} A common type of the 3-dimensional (3-D) kappa velocity distribution may be written as, \cite{Livadiotis2010a,Pierrard2016}

+where $T$ is the temperature and $\kappa$ is the parameter which measures the distance away from the Maxwellian distribution.
+The kappa distribution has also been applied to analyzing the physical properties of the plasmas with suprathermal particles. \cite{Lazar2016,Lazar2010,Tribeche2012,Du2013} Nevertheless, the physical explanation of the generation of the kappa distribution is still under discussion.
+Hasegawa et al. prove that the plasma in a suprathermal radiation field follows the kappa distribution. \cite{Hasegawa1985} Vocks and Mann show that the resonant wave-particle interaction with whistler waves leads to the generation of the suprathermal particles. \cite{Vocks2003} This is also supported by another particle-in-cell simulation. \cite{Tao2014} Yoon finds that the kappa distribution can be generated due to the Langmuir turbulence. \cite{Yoon2014} Leubner \cite{Leubner2004,Leubner2005} and Livadiotis \cite{Livadiotis2009} suggest that the kappa distribution can be explained by the nonextensive statistical mechanics.